Y!mobile: English Mobile Phone Service for First-Time Living in Japan

 Cherry Blossom Tunnel in Hokkaido’s Matsumae Park.
 Photo by Pixta

 Hokkaido is the northernmost region of Japan and has the latest cherry blossom season.
-From around mid-April, you can enjoy the refreshing sight of rows of cherry blossom trees, stretching across vast grassy fields for what seems like an eternity.
+From around late April in Hakodate and early May in Sapporo, you can enjoy the refreshing sight of rows of cherry blossom trees, stretching across vast grassy fields for what seems like an eternity.

 Below are the estimated blooming dates for Sapporo. (*The dates for Hakodate, Asahikawa, and other cities in the region differ.)